 |Ekuru served with Obe ata dindin|

-4. Now, scoop up the paste and pour into uma leaves or your container of choice.
-Place in a steamer or pot of hot water and steam for 30 minutes or until it solidifies, just like you do with moi moi.
+4. After stirring, scoop the paste into uma leaves or your chosen containers.
+Place these in a steamer or pot of hot water and let them cook for around 30 minutes, or until they solidify, similar to the consistency of moi moi.

 Thanks for your comments :